cache exists in db Search - ManaHive

-Equivalent cards to Kitchen Imp (black, flying, haste, discard synergy) include:
+Equivalent cards to Kitchen Imp (Black Imps with flying, haste, and/or madness) are:

 Big Game Hunter #102 Creature — Human Rebel Assassin